 - Fitness classes at your appropriate level

-- Activities such team sports, a dance class or fitness games
+- Activities such as team sports, a dance class or fitness games

 A variety of activity helps you stay interested and motivated.
 When you include strength and flexibility goals (using weights, resistance bands, yoga and stretching exercises), you also help reduce your chances of injury so you can maintain a good level of heart-healthy fitness for many years.

-If you injure yourself right at the start, you are less likely to keep going.
+If you injure yourself right at the start, you may be less likely to maintain your activity levels.
 Focus on doing something that gets your heart rate up to a moderate level.
 If you're physically active regularly for longer periods or at greater intensity, you're likely to benefit more.
 But don't overdo it.
 Too much exercise can give you sore muscles and increase the risk of injury.

 Consider walking with a neighbor, friend or spouse.
 Take an exercise challenge.
 Connecting with others can keep you focused and motivated to walk more.